 The Clinical Rational For Testosterone Replacement Therapy

 Testosterone replacement should in theory approximate the natural (endogenous) production of the hormone.
-The average male produces 4-7 mg of testosterone per day in a circadian pattern, with maximal plasma levels attained in early morning and minimal levels in the evening.29 Ideal testosterone replacement therapy produces and maintains physiologic serum concentrations, without significant side effects or safety concerns.30 There are different variations (preparations, esters, blends, etc.) of synthetic testosterone each with its own unique properties, and respective methods of action.31323334 Here at Empower Pharmacy the most commonly requested testosterone preparations are injectable and transdermal forms.
+The average male produces 4-7 mg of testosterone per day in a circadian pattern, with maximal plasma levels attained in early morning and minimal levels in the evening.29 Ideal testosterone replacement therapy produces and maintains physiologic serum concentrations, without significant side effects or safety concerns.30 There are different variations (preparations, esters, blends, etc.) of synthetic testosterone each with its own unique properties, and respective methods of action.31323334 Here at Hallandale Pharmacy the most commonly requested testosterone preparations are injectable and transdermal forms.